 As well as providing advice to individuals and organisations, as a regulator we have powers that enable us to enforce the law.
 These powers include helping individual people with their legal cases; and taking legal action against organisations that appear to have broken the law.
 More details about the Commission’s enforcement work can be found in the Legal and Policy section of the website.

 9. Can the Commission tell me if I’ve been discriminated against under the Act?

-A: There is advice and guidance on our website and our helpline can point you in the right direction on what the law says, but it is up to a court to decide if a particular set of circumstances break the law.
+A: There is advice and guidance on this website, but it is up to a court to decide if a particular set of circumstances break the law.
 If you are considering legal action we suggest you find a solicitor or lawyer to help you with your case.
 In a few instances the Commission may help people with their cases if it is an area of equality that is unclear or if it is a set of circumstances where a clear win would help to improve the lives of many by setting a new precedent in case law.

 10. Where can I find out more?

 A: Further information on the new Act can be found on our website here: www.equalityhumanrights.com/ea2010